PaulKinlan/paul.kinlan.me/content/2021-01-05-helping-you-book-a-meeting.markdown

 ---
+date: 2021-01-05 18:30:29.419000+00:00
+link: ''
 slug: helping-you-book-a-meeting
-date: 2021-01-05T18:30:29.419Z
+summary: I'm excited to announce that I'm starting \"Office Hours\" to connect directly with web developers.
+Following a successful run at Chrome Dev Summit, I'm opening my calendar for anyone to schedule a meeting with me.
+I'm happy to discuss anything from JavaScript, CSS, and performance to career advice.
+I'm especially eager to connect with developers in underrepresented regions.
+Book a meeting and let's chat!
+tags:
+- office hours
+- developer support
+- web development
+- career advice
+- mentorship
+- chrome
+- community
 title: Web Developers.
 Want help?
 I want to help.
 Book a meeting with me.
-link: ''
-tags: [office hours, support, developer relations]

 ---

 After the Chrome Dev Summit, I had the chance to take some time off and spend it with my family, and during the downtime I got to think about all that has happened over the last year.